JFiggz/react-redux-firebase-pm-tool/README.md

 4. Adding action creators to handle multiple dispatch actions to separate reducers and Firestore collections

 ### Key Takeaway Lesson:
-The main takeaway lesson I learned in this project was how handle asynchronously passing central store state variables to components using Redux and ensuring data alignment with a Firestore database.
+The main takeaway lesson I learned in this project was how handle asynchronously subscribing to central store state variables in components using Redux while ensuring data alignment with a Firestore database.

 ## Screenshots
 ![Homepage](homepage-screenshot.jpg)